roboes/tools/readme.md

 Files can be downloaded as a .gpx files and imported in apps (see [here](#apps)) or fitness devices (e.g. Garmin devices).

 # Apps

-Although .gpx has grown in popularity in recent years, not all of the apps listed below allow you to import them directly.
-Some apps (e.g. Organic Maps) require the conversion of .gpx to .kml in order to be imported.
-There are plenty of online tools that perform such conversion (e.g. [Gpx2kml.com](https://gpx2kml.com)).

 ## OsmAnd
 ([Website](https://osmand.net) | [GitHub](https://github.com/osmandapp/OsmAnd) | [Android](https://play.google.com/store/apps/details?id=net.osmand.plus) | [iOS](https://apps.apple.com/app/apple-store/id934850257))